Valentino (1977 film): Critical response

 Valentino garnered mixed reviews from film critics.
-Janet Maslin of The New York Times praised the performance of Caron, but felt that Nureyev "has trouble delivering snappy patter with much conviction," and that Phillips, though " suitably steely-eyed," lacked authenticity.
-However, Maslin praised the film's visuals as "extremely handsome."
+Janet Maslin of The New York Times praised the performance of Caron, but felt that Nureyev "has trouble delivering snappy patter with much conviction", and that Phillips, though " suitably steely-eyed", lacked authenticity.
+However, Maslin praised the film's visuals as "extremely handsome".

 However, The Village Voice called the film "so embarrassingly and extensively bad that it achieves a kind of excruciating consistency with the rest of his [Russell's] career."
 Charles Champlin of the Los Angeles Times dismissed the film as "superficial and silly".
 Although Gene Siskel of the Chicago Tribune gave a three-star rating to the film, sensing that it was a critique of the Hollywood studio machine, he noted that it suffered from what he felt was Russell's apparent dislike and disregard for Valentino.
 Bob Groves of the Buffalo Courier-Express praised Nureyev's performance in the title role, and noted that "his dignity and sense of humor remained intact" throughout; he also liked the writing and a few scenes despite noting that "many are there for exploitative shock value".

 Several critics commented on the film's wry depiction of Hollywood as an oppressive industry, such as Maslin, who felt that "the best parts of the film are those that pit Valentino against Hollywood, which both he and Mr. Russell seem to see as the biggest affront of them all."
-Richard Schickel of Time magazine alternately excoriated the film for its "relentless anti-Americanism, implying that the unfortunate inhabitants of these shores are the only citizens of the world capable of materialism or vulgarity."
+Richard Schickel of Time alternately excoriated the film for its "relentless anti-Americanism, implying that the unfortunate inhabitants of these shores are the only citizens of the world capable of materialism or vulgarity."
 Russell himself responded to the criticisms suggesting the film had an anti-American or anti-Hollywood tone: "I don't hate Hollywood.
 I am passionately dispassionate of my treatment of it in Valentino.
 Some studio executives like Jesse Lasky were hard on Valentino, so I show them being hard on him.
 Commenting on claims that Russell's depictions blended fact with fiction, he said: "I only want to be accurate up to a point.
 I can be as inaccurate as I want—it makes no difference to me.
 I'm writing a novel.
 My films are novels, based on a person's life, and a novel has a point of view."

 Kevin Thomas of the Los Angeles Times observed that the film would likely be most enjoyed by those unfamiliar with Valentino or his work.
 Thomas praised Nureyev's debut as "impressive," adding that Phillips's portrayal of Rambova "really rivets attention.
 Her Natacha is far more sympathetic than past interpretations, showing her to possess an innocence and candor for all her posturing."
 Thomas felt the film's greatest strength, however, was its "implicit attack on the primitive, destructive concept of all-American manhood...
 Typically for Russell, Valentino is charged with sexual ambiguity, but Nureyev's Valentino emerges powerfully, if tragically, as a man."